Why meta-tools exist

 list_capabilities | Returns every visible plugin with its summary, visibility, loaded status, category, and tags.
 The agent uses this to scan what’s available. |

-load_capability | Marks a plugin as loaded for the current thread, returns its full manifest plus tool descriptions, and appends a ToolMessage so the agent sees the manifest in conversation history on the same turn. |
+load_capability | Takes names: string[] — an array, so the agent can load several capabilities in one call.
+Marks each plugin as loaded for the current thread, returns each one’s full manifest plus tool descriptions, and appends a ToolMessage so the agent sees the manifests in conversation history on the same turn. |

 The discovery loop